 - The Daredevil story so far

-Daredevil: Born Again will release on Disney+ in Spring 2024, as per Kevin Feige at San Diego Comic-Con 2022.
+Daredevil: Born Again has currently been put on pause for release.
+It was initially expected to release on Disney+ in Spring 2024, as per Kevin Feige at San Diego Comic-Con 2022.
 An exact date hasn’t been announced at the time of writing.

 News of the show was first reported by Variety in May, with writers Matt Corman and Chris Ord penning a whole new season of Daredevil for the MCU, coming after the transfer of the show’s rights to Disney in 2020.